As astounding as it sounds, falls are the #1 cause of death in the workplace, and 14% of injuries on the job are fall-related.

 - The employers must select and provide personal protective equipment (PPE) at no cost to workers.

 If you work in areas higher than 4 feet above a lower level, you will need to receive additional training in personal fall arrest equipment and fall prevention systems.
-Check out this short video from OSHA on stopping falls.
-In it, OSHA’s Scott Ketcham of the Directorate of Construction describes a fall he experienced early on in his career.
+Check out this video created by OSHA in conjunction with the National Institute for Occupational Safety and Health (NIOSH) and the Center for Construction Research and Training (CPWR).

-- Items on the floor or trip or slip hazards.
+- Items on the floor are trip or slip hazards.

 - If the trip hazard can’t be eliminated, them make it conspicuous.